ZoranUTF8/react-bootstrap-website/src/readmea.txt

  Check if possible to remove asAdmin from the local storage
  - Need to find a fix for that as when we reload the user dissaperd from the state

- 1: How to have the isAdmin when we reload the page